 8 With exception to the statistics published in the Year of Occurrence section and Data Cube 14, all deaths referred to in this publication relate to the number of deaths registered, not those which actually occurred, in the years shown.

 Scope of causes of death statistics

-11 Death records received by ABS during the March quarter 2013 which were initially registered in 2012 (but for which registration was not fully completed until 2013) were assigned to the 2012 reference year.
-Any registrations relating to 2012 which were received by ABS from April 2013 were assigned to the 2013 reference year.
+10 From 2007 onwards, data for a particular reference year includes all deaths registered in Australia for the reference year that are received by the ABS by the end of the March quarter of the subsequent year.
+Death records received by ABS during the March quarter 2014 which were initially registered in 2013 (but for which registration was not fully completed until 2014) were assigned to the 2013 reference year.
+Any registrations relating to 2013 which were received by ABS from April 2014 will be assigned to the 2014 reference year.
 Approximately 4% to 6% of deaths occurring in one year are not registered until the following year or later.

 Coverage of causes of death statistics